gnss-sdr/geniuss-place/_posts/2016-06-23-sige-gn3s-sampler-v2-usb-front-end.md

 We developed a complete GNU Radio signal source that provides an interface to the GN3S RF front-end signal samples.
 The firmware loader is based on Gregory.
 W. Heckler’s [GPS-SDR](https://github.com/gps-sdr/gps-sdr) GN3S driver.
 However, the signal sample reception was based on the original SiGe GN3S driver.

-The gr-gn3s module contains a GNU Radio fully-compliant gr-block signal source, intended to be used either with GNSS-SDR as a signal source or as a standalone signal source block instantiated from a GNU Radio flowgraph from C++ or using Python (it includes a gnuradio-companion interface also).
+The gr-gn3s module contains a GNU Radio fully-compliant gr-block signal source, intended to be used either with GNSS-SDR as a signal source or as a standalone signal source block instantiated from a GNU Radio flow graph from C++ or using Python (it includes a gnuradio-companion interface also).
 The source code is available at [gr-gn3s](https://github.com/gnss-sdr/gr-gn3s).

 Once the driver is compiled and installed, the gr-gn3s signal source is available to gnuradio-companion under the tab [GN3S] -> gn3s_source and it can be instantiated as is shown in the following example: